 If you’re doing anything web related, chances are you’ve heard about Bootstrap.
-If by now you still don’t know what Bootstrap is, or you just want to find a bootstrap tutorial for beginners to get a better overview of what it is and what it does best, you’ve come to the right place.
+If by now you still don’t know what Bootstrap is, or you just want to find a Bootstrap tutorial for beginners to get a better overview of what it is and what it does best, you’ve come to the right place.

 With Bootstrap, web developers can concentrate on the development work, without worrying about design, and get a good looking website up and running quickly.
 Conversely, it gives web designers a solid foundation for creating interesting Bootstrap themes.

-Getting Started with this Bootstrap Tutorial
+Getting Started with Bootstrap Basics

 Bootstrap is available in two forms; as a precompiled version, and as a source code version.
 The source code version uses the Less CSS preprocessor, but if you are more into Sass, there is an official Sass port of Bootstrap also available.
 To make it easier to make use of CSS vendor prefixes, Bootstrap uses Autoprefixer.